 Corrine Seehusen, BA

-, is a Research Assistant in the Sports Medicine Center supporting Dr. Katherine Dahab, Dr. David Howell, Dr. Aaron Provance, Dr. Emily Stuart, Dr. Greg Walker and Dr. Julie Wilson.
+, is a Research Assistant in the Sports Medicine Center supporting Dr. David Howell, Dr. Aaron Provance, Dr. Emily Sweeney, Dr. Gregory Walker, Dr. Aubrey Armento, and Dr. Julie Wilson.
 Corrine graduated summa cum laude from The College of Saint Benedict in 2019 with a degree in Biochemistry in hopes of pursuing a career in medicine.
 After performing basic biochemical research on transcription factors and clinical research in pulmonology, she is excited to focus on concussion and other sports related injuries and their outcomes.
 When not at Children’s Hospital Colorado, Corrine enjoys playing soccer and exploring the mountains around Denver.